- Must visit

 Discover the best of New Orleans — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect New Orleans trip today.

-The city’s major fine arts museum in City Park, known for its broad collection and adjacent sculpture garden.
+The city's major fine arts museum in City Park, known for European, American, African, and contemporary works, plus access to the surrounding sculpture garden.

-Leading museum dedicated to Southern art, featuring painting, photography, and contemporary regional works.
+Leading museum dedicated to Southern art, featuring painting, photography, and contemporary works that explore the culture and history of the American South.

 Tip 18-20% at restaurants; 20%+ for great service.
 USD 1-2 per drink at bars, round up taxis, and tip hotel staff.